- Glossary

 Maintain consistency from review to review.
 If an area for improvement was significant at the last review, it should maintain the same level of priority in the next.
 And as your teammates set goals, make sure it’s clear how their progress will be measured.

 What every staff member needs might change.
-Your KPIs could change too.
+Your KPI could change too.
 No matter what, encourage and accept feedback at all stages—that way you can adapt as needed.

 Critical components of a performance management framework

 Your performance management framework may not look exactly like the framework laid out here.
-But to ensure that your performance management structure aligns with your KPIs, be sure to include these elements.
+But to ensure that your performance management structure aligns with your KPI, be sure to include these elements.

 Goal setting